What is the Bishop's Scholarship?

 Bishop R. Walker Nickless, Sioux City

 The Bishop’s Scholarship to Briar Cliff University is awarded to a graduating high school senior who belongs to a Catholic parish in the Diocese of Sioux City and exemplifies initiative, the ability to help organize community activities, demonstrate leadership in their home parish, an active faith life, a strong work ethic and strong academic performance.
 The demonstration of these qualities gives a strong indication of an individual’s ability to become a future leader in both their community and the Catholic Church.
 Encouraging leadership in these areas is a fundamental goal of the Diocese of Sioux City and thus the impetus for this award.
-The application for 2020-2021 is due on or before Feb.
+The application for 2020-2021 is due before Feb.
 7, 2020.